caswellorr/Tech_Blog/README.md

   ![alt text](./Assets/screenshot2.png)

-* User dashboard where they can create a new post and view history of posts:
+* User dashboard where they can create a new post or update an old one:

   ![alt text](./Assets/screenshot3.png)